 They have barricades up and no trespassing signs all over the place.
 To get down to the falls, you have to climb over a barricade that looks like a mangled fence.

 Then going down a set of icy stairs that are not maintained at all in winter or scale down the snowy side of the riverbanks’ walls.

 This is when people venture out onto the ice, of unknown thickness and make their way through an opening in the wall of ice.
-Those that venture in are rewarded with a view of an ice cave.
+Those who venture in are rewarded with a view of an ice cave.

 Notice you don’t see a picture behind the falls?
 That’s because it’s illegal.

-Legal Risks of Minnehaha Falls
+Legal Risks Of Minnehaha Falls

 It is not safe for you to go down there, even if you are just planning on staying on the paved trails.
 The people that walked on the ice were just crazy.

 You are putting yourself at risk, along with anyone else that may try to rescue you.

 When it comes down to ice conditions in a situation like this, don’t do it.
 It’s one thing to venture onto a lake, but when there is moving water involved, it’s another story.